niw/puppet_playhouse/README.md

     $ scripts/puppet apply default

-> __NOTE__ If it failed in some reasons,
-> then you may need to wipe `ssl` directories from both local and remote hosts to sync certificates before retrying.
+If it failed in some reasons, then you may need to wipe `ssl` directories from both local and remote hosts to sync certificates before retrying.

 In the long outputs, you'll see next lines.